gh-pages-project/gh-pages-project.github.io/pages/gh_pages_project.md

       ```
       ---
       layout: default
-      title: Project Homepage
+      title: Docs for the project-repo
       description: Docs for the project-repo
       permalink: /
       ---
-      This is the docs homepage for the [project-repo](https://github.com/gh-pages-project/project-repo).
-Also visit the [homepage](https://gh-pages-project.github.io/) for my GitHub profile.
+This is the docs homepage for the repo [project-repo](https://github.com/gh-pages-project/project-repo).
       ```

 Visit the link https://[your organization name].github.io/project-repo and if everything went well you will see the homepage for the  project repo docs.
 Well done!